Start

 HOT-carrier METasurfaces for Advanced photonics

 Hot carriers, i.e. highly energetic electrons and holes in out-of-equilibrium metals and semiconductors, have recently attracted a huge interest in photonics and optoelectronics.
 However, despite of the vast literature published in the field, an effective exploitation of hot carriers in nanophotonics remains a challenge.
 The main reason stems from the complexity inherent to hot-carrier phenomena at the nanoscale, involving short lived (picosecond) out-of-equilibrium electronic states with extremely broad (some electron volts) range of energies, in interaction with thermal electronic and phononic baths.
-Moreover, the nanostructuring entails high sensitivity of the photogeneration rate to the
+Moreover, the nanostructuring entails high sensitivity of the photogeneration rate to the geometrical configuration at the nanoscale.
+These issues have prevented a thorough design of nanophotonic devices based on hot carriers, demanding for a highly multidisciplinary approach that is still missing.

 The HOTMETA project precisely aims at bridging this gap by exploring a frontier at the intersection between nanoscale electromagnetism, hot carrier physics and metamaterials manufacturing.